Top 7 Treks You Can Enjoy Winter in Nepal

 Tsum Valley is the hidden valley of the Manaslu region, yet to be explored.
 It can be the best winter trek in Nepal.
 This trek also does not take to the soaring height.
 This trek is different from others.
 The Tsumbas people are the main inhabitants of the place.

-Tsum valley trek is rarely visited by travelers.
+Tsum Valley Trek is rarely visited by travelers.
 The trail to Tsum Valley splits from the route to the Manaslu Circuit trek.
-Actually, it is an extended trek for Manaslu Circuit but still, only Tsum Valley can be explored.
+It is an extended trek for the Manaslu Circuit but still, only Tsum Valley can be explored.
 The trail has lots of hidden treasures with rewarding views and landscapes.

 Plus, with the Tibetan-influenced culture and tradition, the area seems different than any other part of Nepal.
 It is also a tea house-based trekking trail.
 The people who are managing them are all family.
 You will be far away from home and still feel the presence of family.